sfuhrm/docker-nginx-webdav/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Incredibly secure, fast and light WebDav Server, built from Alpine image - bare minimum with no bells and whistles.
+The image is only around 8 MB in size and the container takes around 10 MB of memory.

 > This is a fork of https://github.com/maltokyo/docker-nginx-webdav with the following changes:
 > * replacing the base Debian image with Alpine Linux,